-Our Compensation and Management Development Committee has analyzed the concept of risk as it relates to our compensation program for all employees.
-The Committee does not believe our compensation program encourages excessive or inappropriate risk taking because the Company does not use highly leveraged incentives that drive risky short-term behavior.
+Our Compensation Committee has analyzed the concept of risk as it relates to our compensation program for all employees.
+The Compensation Committee does not believe our compensation program encourages excessive or inappropriate risk taking because the Company does not use highly leveraged incentives that drive risky short-term behavior.
 As we discussed previously with respect to our named executive officers in the Compensation Discussion and Analysis, we structure our incentive bonus programs and equity award programs to promote the creation of long-term value and discourage behavior that leads to excessive risk:

-We structure our pay to consist of both fixed and variable compensation.
+- We structure our pay to consist of both fixed and variable compensation.
 The fixed (or salary) portion of compensation is designed to provide a steady income regardless of the Company's stock price so that employees do not feel pressured to focus exclusively on stock price performance to the detriment of other important business goals.
 The variable (cash bonus and equity) portions of compensation are designed to reward both short-term and long-term corporate performance.
-For short-term performance, our cash EVA-based bonus is awarded based on the Company's achievement of financial improvement.
-For long-term performance, our restricted stock and performance share awards vest over three years or a longer period of time.
+For short-term performance, our cash bonus is awarded based on the achievement of both company-level financial objectives and management performance goals.
+For long-term performance, our restricted stock and performance share awards vest over three years or a longer period of time. - We cap our annual cash incentive awards at 200% of the applicable target, which we believe also mitigates excessive risk taking by limiting payouts.
+Moreover, any awards in excess of the 200% target may be carried into the following year but is subject to the risk of forfeiture depending upon the following year's performance.
+With respect to company-level financial performance awards, since bonuses are based on overall corporate performance, rather than individual performance, the ability of an individual executive to increase his or her own bonus compensation through excessive risk taking is constrained.